-Abundant in historical and cultural riches, Ponce — also known as the La Perla del Sur — is one of the largest and most populous cities in Puerto Rico, second only to San Juan.
+Abundant in historical and cultural riches, Ponce — also known as la Perla del Sur (the Pearl of the South) — is one of the largest and most populous cities in Puerto Rico, second only to San Juan.

 Ponce's attractions are as extraordinary as they are diverse.
 In this charming southern city, you can visit a famous castle, tour standout art museums, toss a coin in the Fuente de los Leones, and stroll the streets of the town square Plaza Las Delicias.
 Outside of the city, soak up some sun on Puerto Rico’s beautiful southern beaches, or take a boat ride to an enchanting islet.

 Here’s a look at some of the must-see attractions in Ponce:

 Widely known as one of the best art museums in Puerto Rico, Museo de Arte de Ponce (MAP) has gained international recognition for its permanent collection of 4,500 pieces, consisting of paintings, sculptures, decorative arts, ceramics, photographs, video, and sound installations.
 MAP’s collection spans work from Puerto Rico, the Americas, and Africa, and has a notable collection of 19th-century European art.
 This important institution operates every day except Tuesday and offers guided tours throughout the day.
 Admission is $6.